What is Data Quality and why does it matter?

 Good quality data allows organisations to make informed decisions and ensure regulatory compliance.
 Bad data should be viewed at least as costly as any other type of debt.
 For highly regulated industries such as government and financial services, achieving and maintaining good data quality is key to avoiding data breaches and regulatory fines.

-As data is arguably an organisation’s most valuable asset, there are ways to improve data quality through a combination of people, processes and technology.
+As data is arguably the most valuable asset to any organisation, there are ways to improve data quality through a combination of people, processes and technology.
 Data quality issues can include data duplication, incomplete fields or manual input (human) error.
-Identifying these errors relies on human eyes and can be a time-consuming task.
+Identifying these errors relies on human eyes and can take a significant amount of time.
 Utilising technologies can benefit an organisation to automate data quality monitoring, improving operational efficiencies and reducing risk.

 How to measure Data Quality:

-According to Gartner, data quality is typically measured against six main dimensions, including – Accuracy, Completeness, Uniqueness, Timeliness, Validity and Consistency.
+According to Gartner, data quality is typically measured against six main data quality dimensions, including – Accuracy, Completeness, Uniqueness, Timeliness, Validity (also known as Integrity) and Consistency.

-Accuracy – Data accuracy is the extent to which data succinctly represents the real-world scenario and confirms with a source that verifiable.
-For example, an email address recorded in an email list can lead to a customer not receiving information.
+Data accuracy is the extent to which data succinctly represents the real-world scenario and confirms with a source that is independently verified.
+For example, an email address incorrectly recorded in an email list can lead to a customer not receiving information.
 An inaccurate birth detail can deprive an employee of certain benefits.
 The accuracy of data is linked to how the data is preserved through its journey.
 Data accuracy can be supported through successful data governance and is essential for highly regulated industries such as finance and banking.

-Validity – Any invalid data will affect the completeness of the data.
+Any invalid data will affect the completeness of the data.
 It is key to define rules that ignore or resolve the invalid data for ensuring completeness.
 Overall validity refers to data type, range, format, or precision.
 It is also referred to as data integrity.

 Inconsistent data is one of the biggest challenges facing organisations, because inconsistent data is difficult to assess and requires planned testing across numerous data sets.
-Data consistency is often linked with the other dimension, data accuracy.
+Data consistency is often linked with another dimension, data accuracy.
 Any data set scoring high in both will be a high-quality data set.

-The Datactics Self-Service DQ tool measures the six dimensions of of data quality and more, some of which include – Completeness, Referential Integrity, Correctness, Consistency, Currency and Timeliness.
+The Datactics Self-Service Data Quality tool measures the six dimensions of of data quality and more, some of which include: Completeness, Referential Integrity, Correctness, Consistency, Currency and Timeliness.

 Completeness – The DQ tool profiles data on ingestion and gives the user a report on percentage populated along with a data and character profiles of each column to quickly spot any missing attributes.
 Profiling operations to identify non-conforming code fields can be easily configured by the user in the GUI.